Roy Henry: Identity

 Henry V, who reigned from 1413 to 1422, was known to have cultivated music in his youth.
 Payment for a harp along with 'swords and books on Latin verses' for the young lord Henry was recorded when he was merely six years old.
 An early biography of Henry V states:

 …he was in his youth a diligent follower of idle practices, much given to instruments of music, and fired with the torches of Venus herself.

 Recent research has shown that work on the Old Hall Manuscript probably ceased on the death of Thomas, Duke of Clarence, in 1421.
 And the last piece of music in the Manuscript was doubtlessly written for the wedding of Henry and Catherine.
 Since Thomas was King Henry V's brother, and his chapel's musicians are now known to have included Leonel Power, and the manuscript itself passed to Henry V's chapel on the death of Thomas, and the composers included some members of the King's Royal Chapel, most notably John Dunstable.
 Obviously the manuscript could not have been passed to the long-dead Henry IV at this time, yet this is not a conclusive argument.
-But it is worth noting that Henry V's extraordinary piety - outdoing even his father in matters of religion - is consistent with the composition of sacred music, and we can be sure of his musical education.
+Henry V's extraordinary piety - outdoing even his father in matters of religion - is consistent with the composition of sacred music, and we can be sure of his musical education.
 It is impossible to say for certain which man was the composer without further evidence.